day8/re-frame/docs/subscriptions.md

 # Subscriptions

 This tutorial covers dominoes 4, 5 and 6.
-It is ulimtately about two API functions - `subscribe` and `reg-sub` - but first let's get an overview.
+It is ultimately about two API functions - `subscribe` and `reg-sub` - but first let's get an overview.

 ## On Derived Data

 A UI is derived data.

 A browser renders DOM.
-And this DOM is essentailly tree-shaped data.
+And this DOM is essentially tree-shaped data.
 And this data is itself a "materialised view" of other data - namely, the data in `app-db`.

-When Domino 3 (an effect handler) modifies `app-db`, boom, boom, boom go dominoes 4, 5 & 6, computing the "materialised view" that is ultimiately DOM.
+When Domino 3 (an effect handler) modifies `app-db`, boom, boom, boom go dominoes 4, 5 & 6, computing the "materialised view" that is ultimately DOM.
 These three dominoes collectively implement a reactive dataflow.

 ## How Exactly?